 -

-Require a pre-approved e-visa (tourist/visit or transit).
+Need a pre-approved e-visa (tourist, visit, or transit).

 -